 Canon EF 17-40mm f/4 L Lens

-The Canon EF 17-40mm f/4 L is a core lens in my kit, covering the wide to ultra wide angle range on my full frame cameras.
+The Canon EF 17-40mm f/4 L lens has long been a core lens in my kit, covering the wide to ultra wide angle range on my full frame cameras.
 For my primary uses it is a great performer.
-It is almost always in my kit when I backpack, and I often use it for a range of other types of photography.
+It is almost always in my kit when I backpack, and I often use it for landscape photography and occasionally for other types of photography, too.

 As I have written elsewhere, every lens has a “personality” that makes it more or less suited to different types of photography and different photographers.
 This personality is the result of the relative strengths and weaknesses of the lens.
-No lens is objectively “best” in all ways, so the real interesting question is how various lenses line up with your specific needs.
-With that in mind, here are some observations about the 17-40 that I’ve developed during years of use since I got mine in 2005.
+No lens is objectively “best” in all ways, so the real interesting question is how well various lenses line up with your specific needs.
+With that in mind, here are some observations about the 17-40 based on nearly a decade of use since 2005.

 • Overall, the lens is capable of excellent resolution.
-Center sharpness is good at all apertures (leaving aside for the moment the effects of diffraction blur that will soften the image from any lens at very small apertures) and quite good when the lens is stopped down a bit.
-It is important to note that ultra wide zoom lenses (and even prime lenses) can have some issues with sharpness and other factors such as chromatic aberration and so forth.
-This lens is not immune to these “features” of ultra wide lenses, though it handles most of them quite well.
+Center sharpness is good at all apertures (leaving aside for the moment the effects of diffraction blur that will soften the image from any lens at very small apertures) and it can be quite good when the lens is stopped down a bit.
+It is important to note that ultra wide zoom lenses (and even prime lenses) can have some issues with sharpness and other factors such as chromatic aberration, especially in the corners of the frame.
+This lens is not immune to these issues of ultra wide lenses, though it handles most of them quite well in many cases.

 • Corner sharpness varies depending upon aperture.
 In my experience, the lens shows noticeable corner softness at f/4.
 Whether or not this is a problem depends a lot on how you will shoot the lens and what your expectations are.
-I have used the lens wide open for street photography in closed-in spaces, and the soft corners simply added character to the shots that I liked.
-If you require something closer to corner-to-corner sharpness wide open, the Canon EF 16-35mm f/2.8L II USM could be a better choice if you mainly shoot low-light, hand-held, full-frame work.
-(Link goes to site sponsor B&H Photo.)
+I have used the lens wide open for street photography in closed-in spaces, and the soft corners added a character to the shots that I liked.
+If you require something closer to corner-to-corner sharpness wide open, the Canon EF 16-35mm f/2.8L II is likely to be a better choice if you mainly shoot low-light, hand-held, full-frame work.
+(Read more about the 16-35mm options later in this post.)
 However, if you are looking for an ultra wide zoom to shoot more static subjects from the tripod and you will use smaller apertures for larger depth of field, the 17-40 is just as good – and lighter and less expensive to boot.
 Stopped down a bit and on the tripod, the 17-40 produces excellent results.

 • The lens has a great reputation for resistance to flare, and my experience is in line with this.
-This is important in an ultra wide lens since it wide frame of view is more likely to include the sun or other flare-producing light sources, and because the shallow lens hoods that are required for ultra-wide lenses don’t really shade the lens much at all.
+This may be more important in an ultra wide lens since its wide field of view is more likely to include the sun or other flare-producing light sources, and because the shallow lens hoods that are required for ultra-wide lenses don’t really shade the lens much at all.

 • Build quality is just what you would expect in an L lens, and there is something about the compact and simple nature of this lens that seems to give it an even more solid “feel,” for whatever that might be worth.
 Along these lines, it uses 77mm filters, which are very common on other L zooms.